504th Infantry Regiment (United States): Global War on Terror (Operations Enduring Freedom, Iraqi Freedom, and Freedom's Sentinel)

 In July 2002, 1-504 PIR deployed to Afghanistan with the Task Force (TF) Panther (3rd Brigade, 82nd Airborne Division) in support of Operation Enduring Freedom.
 Areas of operation included Kandahar, Bagram Air Base, FOB Shkin, FOB Salerno, FOB Asadabad, and others.
 In December 2002 to January 2003, TF Devil (1st Brigade, 82nd Airborne Division), including both 2-504 PIR and 3-504 PIR replaced TF Panther.
 In January 2003, 2-504 PIR was operating from FOB Panther, Dora, Baghdad, while the 3-504 PIR was operating from Kandahar Air Base, Afghanistan in support of Operation Enduring Freedom.

 The 1-504 PIR deployed again with TF Panther in September 2003 to Iraq in support of Operation Iraqi Freedom.
-Areas of Operation included FOB Murcury, Fallujah, Abu Ghraib (surrounding environs) and al Karma.
+Areas of Operation included FOB Mercury, Fallujah, Abu Ghraib (surrounding environs) and al Karma.
 In January 2004, TF Devil deployed to Iraq with 2-504 PIR and 3-504 PIR.
 The 2-504 PIR conducted operations in southern Baghdad, while most of 3-504 PIR conducted security of Balad Air Base, and Company C, 3-504 PIR conducted security of Cedar II near Talil Air Base.

 In July 2005, 2-504 PIR was operating in Afghanistan close to the Pakistan border.
-In October 2005, 1st Battalion, 504 Parachute Infantry Regiment "Red Devils" deployed to Kurdistan in Northern Iraq in order to establish and run a maximum security detention facility for high risk detainees.
+In October 2005, 1st Battalion, 504 Parachute Infantry Regiment "Red Devils" deployed to Kurdistan in Northern Iraq in order to establish and run a maximum-security detention facility for high-risk detainees.

 In September 2005, 3-504 deployed to Iraq to assist in providing security for the upcoming elections.
 The Blue Devils operated throughout the Al Anbar Province along the Euphrates River, in or near the cities of Haqlaniyah, Ramadi and Al Qaim.
 After the elections were complete the battalion was attached to USASOC in what was the first ever pairing of a battalion sized infantry unit to a USASOC task force and the beginning of the "Torch Mission."
 The battalion conducted combat operations in and around Ramadi in support of task force objectives.
 The Blue Devils redeployed to Ft Bragg in late January 2006.
 Five paratroopers were killed in action during this deployment.
 In June 2006 the battalion was reflagged as the 1st of the 508th Parachute Infantry Regiment in the newly formed Fourth Brigade of the division.

 The 1-504 PIR with only one weeks' notice, deployed again in January 2007 to Baghdad as part of the surge and continued operations in Baghdad for 15 months.